Before and after of bitten nails vs healthy gel manicure after quitting nail biting habit

 Or starting over every Monday.

-It might not be a habit problem.
+It might not be just a “nasty habit”.
 It might be a life that doesn’t quite fit.
 It might be a nervous system that’s been running in the background for years.
 It might be that you’re trying to force yourself into a version of life that was never designed for you in the first place.

 This is about what happens when something finally clicks.